fulcrumresearch/fulcrumresearch.github.io/index.md

     <div class="container" style="flex: 1;">
         <h1>Fulcrum Research</h1>

         <p>Much of the work of the future will be executed by AI agents.
-They will write software, perform research, and carry out knowledge tasks we can't yet imagine.
-The details of this work will be unknown to any human. </p>
+They will write software, perform research, and carry out knowledge tasks we can't yet imagine.</p>

         <p>Our current stack for understanding is not ready for a world that humans didn't build.</p>